-Miscellaneous Federal Grants - To account for various monies received through state agencies from the federal government or directly from the federal government, which are, not classified elsewhere.
+Miscellaneous Federal Grants - To account for various monies received directly from the federal government, which are, not classified elsewhere.

-Student Wellness and Success - To account for student mental health services, mentoring programs, or child welfare involved youth, etc.
+Student Wellness and Success - To account for state resources provided to assist the District with the cost of student's academic achievement through mental health counseling, wraparound services, mentoring, and after-school programs.